Wafffle77/PWAizer/README.md

 =======

 PWAizer (rhymes with 'wiser') is a browser extension that dynamically generates a PWA (Progressive Web Application) manifest and service worker for any website to use.
 This allows (nearly) any chosen website to meet the [requirements](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps/Installable_PWAs) to be installable as a PWA.
 Use this at your own risk, as it relies on many unintended interactions to do what it does.
 It may cause (possibly severe) issues.
-Read through the Usage section completely and familiarize yourself with the concepts brefore doing anything.
+Read through the Usage section completely and familiarize yourself with the concepts before doing anything.
 The PWA logo was created by Love2Dev and was sourced from https://github.com/docluv/pwa-logo

 Usage